norbusam/weekend-sql-to-do-list/README.md

 # SQL todo app

-duration- 6-8 hours
+duration- 5-6 hours

 ## Description

-A Todo CRUD app that keeps track of person/task name and on completion, gives a visual clue on DOM that the task is complete.
+A To-do CRUD app that keeps track of person/task name and on completion, gives a visual clue on DOM that the task is complete.

 ### Prerequisite
 - `npm install`(to install the dependencies)